 According to the Dutch Prouerbe ...
 Leuen ende laetan leuen, To liue and to let others liue.
 [Malynes, 1622]To live it up "live gaily and extravagantly" is from 1903.
 To live up to "act in accordance with" is 1690s, from earlier live up "live on a high (moral or mental) level" (1680s).
 To live (something) down "outwear (some slander or embarrassment)" is from 1842.
 To live with "cohabit as husband and wife" is attested from 1749; sense of "to put up with" is attested from 1937.
 Expression live and learn is attested from c.1620.

 - 1540s, "having life," later (1610s) "burning, glowing," a shortening of alive (q.v.).
 Sense of "containing unspent energy or power" (live ammunition, etc.) is from 1799.
 Meaning "in-person" (of performance) is first attested 1934.
 Live wire is attested from 1890; figurative sense of "active person" is from 1903.

 - "residing on the premises," 1950, from live (v.) + in.
 Lived-in "inhabited, occupied" is first recorded 1873.

 - livelihood (n.)

 - 1610s, alteration of livelode "means of keeping alive" (c.1300), from Old English lifad "course of life," from lif "life" + lad "way, course" (see load).
-Cf. Old High German libleita.
+Similar formation in Old High German libleita.
 Spelling assimilated to words in -hood.
 Earlier livelihood was a different word, meaning "liveliness," from lively.